The Secret to Renting a Car in Europe for More than 2 Weeks for One-Way

 Dropping Off a Car Rental in Europe

 Finally, it was time to drop “Frenchy” off.
 She had served us well, and we had really gotten to enjoy her.
 Never did I think I’d drive a brand new French car.
 Comfortable, reliable, and great on mileage, she had plenty of room in her trunk for our two carry-ons and two backpacks.
-We also purchased a cooler which we kept in the back seat with a constantly changing bag of groceries.
-We contacted Auto-TT and confirmed an appointment to drop her off at the Lisbon airport.
-They had plugged in the drop-off address in her navigation.
-We punched it in, and we arrived exactly where we were supposed to be.

 An Auto-TT representative was on the street waiting for us.
 We pulled into the parking lot, he inspected the car, took our paperwork, and signed us out of the car.
 He then gave us a ride back to the airport, just a few minutes away, and we jumped on transit to go into Lisbon.

 Was renting a car and doing a fast-travel road trip the cheapest way to enjoy the Mediterranean coast?
 Absolutely not.
 We probably could have done most of our trip for about half of the price.
-But we wouldn’t have gotten to the tiny towns we dreamed about, we loved the flexibility of having the car, and we did more with Frenchy than we had originally planned.

 Would We Do It Again?